machinedeck/Christmas-2025-Project/README.md

 **Screen**
 <p align = "center"><img src = "images/screen.png"></p>
-<p align = "center">Schematic diagram of the wire connections of the 1088BS matrix to the Arduino UNO development board.
-I did not find any matrix design in Tinkercad so I just put its detailed schematics.
+<p align = "center">Schematic diagram of the wire connections of the 1088BS matrix to the Arduino UNO development board controlled by a switch in pull-up setting.
+I did not find any matrix design in Tinkercad so I just put its detailed schematics as an array of LEDs.
 This design was created from this website: <a href = "https://www.circuit-diagram.org/editor/">https://www.circuit-diagram.org/editor/</a>.</p>

 **Lights**
 <p align = "center"><img src = "images/lights.png"></p>
-<p align = "center"></p>
+<p align = "center">Breadboard connections for the four-LED system controlled by a switch in pull-up configuration.
+Schematics created from <a href = "www.tinkercad.com">www.tinkercad.com</a> using the circuits option.</p>